 For more information on Chesnutt see The Oxford Companion to African American Literature and Dictionary of Literary Biography.

-This collection contains secondary material about Charles W. Chesnutt donated to Special Collections and Archives by Dean Keller in 1997.
+Scope and Content: This collection contains secondary material about Charles W. Chesnutt donated to Special Collections and Archives by Dean Keller in 1997.
 Also included is a photograph of Chestnutt given by Albert Borowitz.